ga-curriculum/ml-workflow-and-best-practices/microlesson-01/README.md

 By following this process, cross-validation helps to evaluate models thoroughly and ensures that the chosen model generalizes well to unseen data.

 ---

-**IX Ways to Break Down Problem to determine challanges with Accuracy ,Latency ,Cost**
+## IX.
+Ways to Break Down Problem to determine challanges with Accuracy ,Latency ,Cost**

 ### A. Addressing Key Machine Learning Challenges